SpeedyIBL: A Comprehensive, Precise, and Fast Implementation of Instance-Based Learning Theory: Results

 \section{Results}

 In this section, we present the results of the SpeedyIBL and PyIBL models across all the considered tasks.
-The comparison is provided in terms of the average running time and performance.
+The comparison these packages is first provided in terms of the average running time and performance, and then in terms of their learning curves.